bluemarblepayroll/dappy/README.md

 [![Gem Version](https://badge.fury.io/rb/file_composer.svg)](https://badge.fury.io/rb/file_composer) [![Build Status](https://travis-ci.org/bluemarblepayroll/file_composer.svg?branch=master)](https://travis-ci.org/bluemarblepayroll/file_composer) [![Maintainability](https://api.codeclimate.com/v1/badges/5360d687b0e93a4c7cf5/maintainability)](https://codeclimate.com/github/bluemarblepayroll/file_composer/maintainability) [![Test Coverage](https://api.codeclimate.com/v1/badges/5360d687b0e93a4c7cf5/test_coverage)](https://codeclimate.com/github/bluemarblepayroll/file_composer/test_coverage) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 The library can serve as a foundation for creating a composable and declarative file creation API.
 Out of the box, it only provides for the creation of text files and zip archives.
 Within zip archives you can compose N number of nested zip archives and text files.
 It is designed to first write to disk, then move the written files elsewhere, give then store passed in.
-Where this library shines by extension: creating and registering your own document types and using this as a higher-order configuration layer.
+This library is intended to be extended by registering your own document types and then using File Composer as a higher-order configuration layer.

 ## Installation